2020-2023

 5.9.3 Trainings

-When the District provides classes outside the workday, such as through the Professional Development Academy, a bargaining unit member shall be entitled to attend unlimited classes.
-Upon completion, a bargaining unit member shall be reimbursed for up to a maximum of 18 hours at his/her hourly rate of pay per school year or, upon being employed as a Unit 5 teacher, receive one-half (1/2) hour of in-District credit for every six (6) hours attended.
+When the District provides professional development or training outside the work day, such as through the Professional Development Academy, a bargaining unit member shall be entitled to attend unlimited classes.
+Upon completion, a bargaining unit member shall be reimbursed for up to a maximum of 18 hours at their hourly rate of pay per school year or, upon being employed in a Unit Five Education Association bargaining unit position, receive one-half (1/2) hour of in-District credit for every six (6) hours attended.

 5.11 Seniority